Documentation

 CheckTick meets all these needs.
 It allows users to build their own questions from a range of question types, including a range of prebuilt question groups.
 For example, if you are surveying doctors and you want to know where they work, you can use the Professional Details - fields prepopulated with all the hosital trusts in the UK.
 Need an input that validates an NHS Number or postcode?
 You can use the custom Patient Details group.
 CheckTick supports hundreds of NHS Dictionary datasets besides, all with standard names and values; from standardised lists of blood groups, to ethnicities to medical specialities.
 Users can publish their own lists to share with others, or Organisation users can build their own lists specific to where they work.

-There are question groups also that are hosted by CheckTick - any validated, published group of questions (subject to copyright), for example the Patient Health Questionnaire (PHQ-9), can be dropped into a survey.
+Suppose you are doing a research project which includes asking an already published and validated questionnaire?
+Do you have to enter all those questions and answer options again?
+With CheckTick some of these are already hosted by CheckTick - any validated, published group of questions (subject to copyright), for example the Patient Health Questionnaire (PHQ-9), can be dropped into a survey.
 No need to enter all those questions in again.
+And you can publish your own for others to use.
+Browse the library to see what is there, and contribute your own to save other's time and to make sure your questionnaire is used.

 There are a range of different was to create surveys.
 Most users are familiar with builders where questions types are dragged onto a canvas.
 CheckTick offers this together with branching where users can change the questions offered based on previous answers.
 But CheckTick also has a Text Editor - users can type the questions in as a list, or paste them in from somewhere else to create a survey.
 Or, use the AI Assistant which can suggest questions and generate the survey automatically.